Frequently Asked Questions

 Can I just take one month of lessons?

 Your longest lesson commitment is month-to-month.
 However, in one month you really do not have enough time to give your lessons a fair chance.
 Give it time, learning music can be a lifelong endeavor.
 Ensemble and other special programs are typically for a fixed period and students must enroll for the duration of those programs.
-Should you find that you need to discontinue lessons we do ask that you let us know by email or by completing and returning the Sad-To-See-You-Go form by the 15th day of your final month.
+Should you find that you need to discontinue lessons we do ask that you let us know in writing by completing and returning the Sad-To-See-You-Go form by the 15th day of your final month.

 If I haven’t had time to practice, can I or should I just postpone my lesson?